Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1982 - The Breakers Condominiums, 1 South County Road, Palm Beach FL.
 Designed with associate architects John Lee and Thomas Czarnoski.

-1983 - The Melba Davis Greenlee Whatley House, aka Greenlee House, 4608 Meadowood Road, Dallas TX.
+1983 - The Melba Davis Greenlee Whatley House, aka Greenlee House, aka Dallas Residence, 4608 Meadowood Road, Dallas TX.
 Designed with Armand Arvakian; photos by Niels Wheeler; interiors, Marguerite Theresa Green; built by Gene Campbell; lighting, Donald Bliss; structural engineer, Severud Perrone Szegezdy Stunn.
 Featured in Architectural Record Houses of 1984.
 Sold in 2001 to William and Catherine Rose.

 1984 - The University of Virginia Gooch-Dillard Residence Halls, 527 Floyd Drive, Charlottesville VA.
 Renovated in 2017.